DuoConsulting/duo_foundation/README.md

 To have gulp automatically watch and compile your SASS files, and compile the styleguide run the following:

   `gulp watch` or `gulp watch-styleguide` to compile both the theme CSS and the styleguide.

-Running `gulp watch` also sets up LiveReload so that your browser will be refreshed every time there's a change in the CSS.
-You'll need to install the LiveReload plugin for this to work: https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en